yarisvt/tyk-docs/tyk-docs/content/manage-multiple-environments/move-apis-between-environments.md

 It is possible to move APIs between Tyk environments in two ways:

-1. If the environments are both on-premise and are sharing a Tyk Dashboard (and optionally an MDCB instance) then you can use API and Gateway tagging to transparently and effortlessly move an API from one environment to another.
+1. If the environments are both On-Premises installations and are sharing a Tyk Dashboard (and optionally an MDCB instance) then you can use API and Gateway tagging to transparently and effortlessly move an API from one environment to another.

 2. If the API dashboards are separate and you wish to migrate API Definitions between two completely segregated environments (e.g. migrating to new hardware or a new DC), then you can use the Export functionality of the Dashboard to download the API definition as JSON and import it into your new installation.